 She and her brother got dressed in their Halloween costumes, we took two cars to the school, connected in the parking lot, and she and her brother ran ahead to the excitement inside.
 After about 10 minutes at the party, our daughter found us and said she was ready to leave.
 It was, she said, too much— too loud, too many lights, too many people.
 As planned, she and her Dad promptly left for home to watch a movie, her brother and I remained at the party.
 She was happy she went, and we were proud of her for trying it out, self-advocating and realizing that it was too much.
 There were no feelings of frustration because we had a plan, and part of the plan accounted for the high likelihood that she would want to depart soon after arriving.

 Yes, it required more energy, more time, more intentionality, but it resulted in our daughter feeling a greater sense of empowerment and agency.
 Seeds, planted continuously for years now, are finally coming into bloom as she gains and demonstrates self-awareness of who she is and how her brain functions.
 Planning like we did for the Halloween party also helps preserve the sibling relationship between our two children, where our son can still partake in activities, even when his sister might need a quick exit.

 Perhaps most importantly, it results in a greater sense of connection at the end of the night, rather than the chaotic experience of a stressful evening that felt like a failure for everyone.

-Eileen Devine, LCSW works as a therapist and consultant with families impacted by FASD and other neurobehavioral conditions through her private practice, FASD Northwest.
+Eileen Devine, LCSW works as a coach and consultant with families all over the world impacted by neurobehavioral conditions.
+She is the founder and creator of The Resilience Room, a close-knit membership community for parents of kids with neurobehavioral challenges.
 She lives in Portland, OR with her husband and two amazing kids, one who happens to live with FAS.
-For more information, visit fasdnorthwest.com.
+For more information on Eileen and The Resilience Room, visit eileendevine.com.